-Leave of Absence
+Leave of Absence Overview

-- Students on leave will not be allowed to live in the Residence Halls or utilize any fee-based offices, services or activities during the time of the leave.
+- Students on leave will not be allowed to live in the Residence Halls or utilize any fee-based offices, services, or activities during their time of leave.

-Leave of Absence Contacts:
+Leave of Absence Contact